scrapy/scrapy/docs/topics/signals.rst

 .. signal:: response_received
 .. function:: response_received(response, spider)

+    Sent when the engine receives a new :class:`~scrapy.http.Response` from the downloader.

+    This signal does not support returning deferreds from their handlers.

     :param response: the response received
     :type response: :class:`~scrapy.http.Response` object

     :param spider: the spider for which the response is intended
     :type spider: :class:`~scrapy.spider.BaseSpider` object

-    Sent when the engine receives a new :class:`~scrapy.http.Response` from the downloader.

 response_downloaded
 -------------------